This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-Our Opinion of This Cocktail Recipe: We thought the full ounce of absinthe used in the Brain Duster overpowered all of the other ingredients a bit much, so we’d recommend using less if you’re not a regular consumer of this lethal spirit.
-Other than that, this potent cocktail tastes similar to a Manhattan with just a little something extra added from the absinthe.
+Kendall’s Take: “Woof, I knew going into this tasting that the full ounce of absinthe in the Brain Duster was probably going to overpower all of the other ingredients a bit much, and that was certainly the case.
+I’m sensitive to its anise flavor and would recommend using less if you’re not a regular consumer of this lethal spirit.
+Other than that, this potent cocktail does taste similar to a Manhattan with just a little something extra added from the absinthe.

 Recipe